ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 A folder can be reused for different nodes.
 For instance, you may have a suite for testing and one for benchmarking and both may use the same pattern folder.

-A test suite is more complex since it contains the descriptino of the tests and related information.
+A test suite is more complex than a group since it contains the description of the tests and related information.

 #### Test suite